-In November 2018, TRi Facts will be facilitating a fact-checking training workshop for mid-career journalists in Nigeria: Sokoto, Kano, Jos and Yola.
+In January 2019, TRi Facts will be facilitating a fact-checking training workshop for mid-career journalists in Nigeria: Lagos, Ibadan, Port Harcourt and Enugu.
 The workshop takes standard fact-checking methodology, demonstrated using political and election-specific examples, and integrates it with best-practice lessons on political and election reporting, from interview techniques through to ethics and safety, and includes animated discussions around accuracy, responsibility, and bias in political coverage.

-- All expenses including lodging, internal travel and meals related to participation in the training programme will be covered by the organiser.
-This funding does not cover salaries or per diems and there is no payment for submission of fact-checking reports;
+- All expenses including lodging and meals related to participation in the training program will be covered by the organiser.
+This funding does not cover salaries, each successful delegate will receive $3,000.
+There is no payment for submission of fact-checking reports.

-- On completion of the programmes, TRi Facts will provide:
+- On completion of the program, TRi Facts will provide: